-5.7.
-When considering the potential for bias, Members need be aware that there are many forms of bias, including ethical and technical bias.
-Some examples of bias might include situations where a technical methodology is selected because the Member is familiar with it, even if others are more appropriate (that is not to say that using a technique that can be applied quickly is necessarily wrong; rather that Members need to be clear about the justification for their chosen approach) or where a Member is reluctant to challenge the work of a colleague who is also friend, even though such a challenge would be appropriate.
+- 5.7 When considering the potential for bias, Members need be aware that there are many forms of bias, including ethical and technical bias.
+Some examples of bias might include situations where a technical methodology is selected because the Member is familiar with it, even if others are more appropriate (that is not to say that using a technique that can be applied quickly is necessarily wrong; rather that Members need to be clear about the justification for their chosen approach) or where a Member is reluctant to challenge the work of a colleague who is also friend, even though such a challenge would be appropriate. - 5.8 Members can mitigate the risk of acting in a way which is biased by being aware of the potential for bias and taking this into account when making decisions or providing advice to ensure they are acting impartially.
+Being open to appropriate challenge from others and being willing to change or adapt one's approach can also help to mitigate the risk of acting in a way which is biased, as it is possible to hold a bias and not even be aware of it.